-Ideally, you should start with a soft outreach campaign, what this means is make an appearance and general introduction.
-This could be done through social media, forums, blog comments or the like.
+Ideally, you should start with a soft outreach campaign.
+What this means is making an appearance and general introduction.
+This should be done by following the individual on their social media accounts.
+Leaving comments on their blog posts and sharing their content via social media.
 Once you have the initial building blocks in place, then send a brief complimentary email, remember no proposal yet, you’re still building the relationship.
-Once you’ve established a rapport, you can send a business proposal for consideration.
+Once you’ve established a rapport, then you can send a business proposal for consideration.

 But what should you include and what makes a successful business proposal?

 If you’re following the tips above, this shouldn’t be an issue.
-But let me tell you, how many emails I receive on a daily basis that do not include a personalized salutation.
-Everything from Dear Webmaster, Sir, Madam and my personal favorite, Hey!
-Nothing says that you don’t care, more than a non-personalized salutation, especially when the email address contains the recipients first name.
+But let me tell you, how many emails I receive daily that do not include a personalized salutation.
+Everything from Dear Webmaster, Sir, Madam, and my personal favorite, Hey You!
+Nothing says that you don’t care more than a non-personalized salutation, especially when the email address contains the recipients first name.
 Take the time to personalize your email and make sure to spell their name correctly, the small details matter.
-And never ever, copy and paste your press release into the body of an email, take the time to write a personalized letter just for them.
+And never, copy and paste your press release into the body of an email, take the time to write a personalized note just for them.

 What would you do if you received this email?

-“Give me your phone number, so I can tell you about my business” – yep, me too, delete!
+“Give me your phone number, so I can tell you about my business” yup, me too, delete!

 Again, if you’re following the tips above this shouldn’t be an issue.
 You need to take it one step at a time.
-Sending abrupt emails will will not only make a bad first impression, but nobody is going to respond to your query, so now you’ve wasted your precious time and burned a bridge.
-Make your emails short, sweet and concise.
+Sending abrupt emails will not only make a bad first impression, but nobody is going to respond to your query, so now you’ve wasted your precious time and burned a bridge.
+Make your emails short, sweet, and concise.
 Always start your email off with a complimentary word about the correspondent, and then get into why you’re writing.
-Remember to remain positive and polite though out the entire email.
+Remember to remain positive and polite throughout the entire email.

-- Can you take a look at my site, and post a link to it on your site.
+- Can you take a look at my site, and post a link to it on your website.
 Wording for the link is included below.